saadbinmanjur/saadbinmanjur/README.md

 - 🔭 Learning every day and engaged in some personal projects along with Kaggle competitions

-- 🌱 Pursuing Master's Degree in Applied Statistics and Data Science at Jahangirnagar University
+- 🌱 Completed Master's Degree in Applied Statistics and Data Science at Jahangirnagar University

 - 👯 I’m looking to collaborate on data science and machine learning projects